On Strong Diameter Padded Decompositions: Introduction

 \subsection{Technical Ideas}

 The basic approach for creating padded decompositions is by ball carving \cite{Bar96,ABN11}.
 That is, iteratively create clusters by taking a ball centered around some vertex, with radius drawn according to exponential distribution.
 The process halts when all the vertices are clustered.
 Intuitively, if every vertex might join the cluster associated with at most $\tau$ centers, the padding parameter is $O(\log \tau)$.
 We think of these centers as \emph{threateners}.
 This approach worked very well for general graphs as the number of vertices is $n$.
-Similarly it also been used for doubling graphs, where the number of threateners is bounded by $2^{O(\ddim)}$.
+Similarly it also been used for doubling graphs \cite{BFT23}, where the number of threateners is bounded by $2^{O(\ddim)}$.
 However, in doubling graphs ball carving produces only weak diameter clustering.

 Our main technical contribution is a proof that the intuition above holds for strong diameter as well.
-Specifically, we show that if there is a set $N$ of centers such that each vertex has a center at distance at most $\Delta$, and at most $\tau$ centers at distance $3\Delta$ (these are the threateners), then the graph is strongly $\left(O(\log\tau),\Omega(1),4\Delta\right)$-decomposable.
-We use the clustering approach of Miller et al. \cite{MPVX15} with exponentially distributed starting times.
-In short, in \cite{MPVX15} clustering each center $x$ samples a starting time $\delta_x$.
-Vertex $v$ joins the cluster of the center $x_i$ maximizing $\delta_x-d_G(x,v)$.
+Specifically, we show that if there is a set $N$ of centers such that each vertex has a center at distance at most $\Delta$, and at most $\tau$ centers at distance $3\Delta$ (these are the threateners), then the graph admits a strong $\left(O(\log\tau),\Omega(1),4\Delta\right)$-padded decomposition scheme.
+We use the clustering approach of Miller \etal \cite{MPX13} with exponentially distributed starting times.
+In short, in \cite{MPX13} clustering, each center $x$ samples a starting time $\delta_x$.
+A vertex $v$ joins the cluster of the center $x_i$ maximizing $\delta_x-d_G(x,v)$.
 This approach guaranteed to creates strong diameter clusters.
 The key observation is that if for every center $y\ne x_i$, $\left(\delta_{x_i}-d_G(x_i,v)\right)-\left(\delta_y-d_G(y,v)\right)\ge 2\gamma \Delta$, then the ball $B_G(v,\gamma\Delta)$ is fully contained in the cluster of $x_i$.
 Using truncated exponential distribution, we lower bound the probability of this event by $e^{-\gamma\cdot O(\log \tau)}$.
-It is the first time \cite{MPVX15}-like algorithm is used to create padded decompositions.
+It is the first time \cite{MPX13}-like algorithm is used to create padded decompositions.
+The \cite{MPX13} algorithm can be efficiently implemented in distributed and parallel settings.
+Moreover, as each vertex depends only on centers in its local area, we are able to use the Lov\'asz Local Lemma to create a sparse cover from padded decompositions.